Brushless Motors

 These questions will help to narrow down your selection.
 You will then need to determine all specifications, known ones along with possible ones.
 For example, do you need a specific frame size, weight, power, speed, length, etc.?
 Each motor listed will offer specifications inherent to that particular model, such as rated voltage, rated torque, torque constant, back EMF constant, and rated power which all related to the appropriate driver.
 Select a driver based on the rated power, rated voltage, and the current required to run your motor given your application requirements.
 Keep in mind there are many different motors and driver/controllers to choose from.
 If you require assistance with making a selection, our applications engineers will be happy to assist you.

-Some of the advantages of brushless DC motors, but are not limited to are:
+Some of the Advantages of brushless DC motors include, but are not limited to:

 • Better speed versus torque characteristics